 Previously, Amy worked at the Futerra Sustainability Communications, the Royal Geographical Society, and Cambridge University Geography Department.
 She also volunteered extensively with the UK Youth Climate Coalition, attending the UN climate negotiations as a youth delegate and then leading UKYCC’s coalition-building and political advocacy.
 She holds a BA in Geography from Cambridge University.

-She has worked for Crisis Action and World Ecology Economy & Development, NGOs based in Berlin.
-For her thesis project, she worked together with the Dutch foundation World Waternet and carried out research in Morocco, focusing on the governance of water and sanitation at local and national levels.
+Frieda previously undertook placements with Crisis Action and World Ecology Economy & Development in Berlin.
+As part of her studies she worked with the Dutch foundation World Waternet and carried out research in Morocco, focusing on the governance of water and sanitation at local and national levels.

 She holds an MSc in Environmental Policy and Management from Utrecht University and a BA in International Relations and Development Studies from Sussex University.